 I am now going to ask you to read an especially prominent and recent usage of hypothesis testing in US politics.
 Specifically, we are going to read excerpts from the State of Texas v. the Commonwealth of Pennsylvania, the State of Georgia, and the State of Michigan.
-If you are attentive to US politics and followed the aftermath of the most recent presidential election, you are probably already familiar with the case.
+If you are attentive to US politics and followed the aftermath of the most recent presidential election, you may already be somewhat familiar with this case.

 I should state at the outset that I selected this reading for its relevance.
-(What could be possibility be more relevant?)
-I recognize that the reading centers on a potentially sensitive political issue.
-So, as we read, analyze, and discuss these passages, I ask that we do so critically but cordially, and that we limit our discussion to what is relevant to the course objectives.
+(Indeed, what could possibly be more relevant?
+Here is a recent legal case that uses hypothesis tests to substantiate claims about fraud in a presidential race!)
+I realize that the reading centers on a sensitive political issue.
+Accordingly, as we analyze and discuss the text, let’s remember to do so critically but cordially.
+And, let’s be sure to limit our discussion to what is relevant to the course objectives.

 Now read State of Texas v.
 Pennsylvania, Georgia, and Michigan.